-Meals will be provided on all day Saturday and Sunday morning and served in the dining facility (DFAC) located in the UCC 4600 block.
+Meals will be provided on all day Saturday and Sunday morning and served in the dining facility (DFAC).
 The meal at the Combat Dining-In will be on Saturday evening.
 Those with food allergies should make arrangements to bring their own food.
 Use of the military DFAC during this activity is not authorized.

 Transportation to and from such activity is not the responsibility of CAP and is provided "as available”.
 Privately owned vehicle travel to or from the activity is performed strictly at the member’s own risk (reference CAPR 77-1, para 6c and CAPR 52-16, para 8-10) and is not under CAP direction and control.

 Any cadet operating a privately-owned vehicle to the activity is required to have proof of insurance, current vehicle registration, and a valid state driver's license in their possession.
 Upon arrival, the vehicle will be secured in the parking area adjacent to the Post Exchange, and the keys turned in to the Activity Director for the duration of the activity.
 Please note that any POVs brought to the activity are at the member's own risk and they

 This activity concludes at 1200 on 23 Sept 2018.

 No early departures are permitted without authorization from the Activity Director.
 For safety reasons, those located outside of commuting range (50 mile radius of Camp Blanding) will not be authorized to depart the activity on Saturday evening.